 An investor would appreciate the decision of the company to hold inventory in its own warehouses near customer locations increases the needs for investment in inventory by the company and in turn decreases the inventory turnover of the company.

 In the recent year (FY2018), the inventory turnover has increased to 7.1.
 However, this improvement is not a result of any technological advance, which might have decreased the manufacturing time drastically.
-This improvement in the ITR is a result of sharp increase in the sales price of graphite electrodes, which has resulted in significant increase in the numerator in the ITR calculation formula used by us (Sales/average inventory for the year).
+This improvement in the ITR is a result of a sharp increase in the sales price of graphite electrodes, which has resulted in a significant increase in the numerator in the ITR calculation formula used by us (Sales/average inventory for the year).

 iii) Analysis of receivables days of HEG Ltd:

 An investor would notice that over the years, receivables days of HEG Ltd has been ranging from 120 days to 150 days indicating that the customers of the company demand significant credit period.
 An investor would notice that the customers of graphite electrode manufacturers are steel manufacturers, which usually are very large corporates.
 These large customers usually have a lot of negotiating power and therefore, demand high credit period from the suppliers.
 Therefore, in the graphite electrode industry including HEG Ltd, the receivables days tend to be high.

 While looking at the overdue details of the receivables of HEG Ltd in the FY2018 annual report, an investor notices that almost 25% of the receivables of the company are overdue with the customers failing to pay them at agreed-upon dates.
 Some amount of receivables are due for more than 2 years from the time these were to be paid by the customers to HEG.

 FY2018 annual report, page 198: